manni2000/TUF_Countdown_banner/README.md

 # takeUforward: Countdown banner
-*This is hiring assessment for Software Engineer in takeuforward 2024*
+*This is hiring assessment for Software Engineer in takeuforward.*

 Here’s a detailed analysis of the GitHub repository [TUF_Countdown_banner](https://github.com/manni2000/TUF_Countdown_banner), including the technologies used and the functionality provided.